cdevents/spec/README.md

 ### What we provide

-The CDEvents protocol defines a vocabulary of events enabling tools to communicate in a interoperable way.
+The CDEvents protocol defines a vocabulary of events enabling tools to communicate in an interoperable way.

 We extend other efforts such as CloudEvents by introducing purpose and semantics to the event.